kotlin-orm/ktorm/README.md

 # What's Ktorm?

 Ktorm is a lightweight and efficient ORM Framework for Kotlin directly based on pure JDBC.
-It provides strong typed and flexiable SQL DSL and many convenient extension functions to reduce our duplicated effort on database operations.
-All the SQLs are generated automaticlly, of course.
+It provides strong typed and flexible SQL DSL and many convenient extension functions to reduce our duplicated effort on database operations.
+All the SQLs, of course, are generated automatically.
 For more documentation, go to our site: [https://ktorm.liuwj.me](https://ktorm.liuwj.me).

 :us: English | :cn: [简体中文](README_cn.md)